-Children's dentistry, also known as paediatric dentistry, is the speciality of dentistry involving oral care for children from birth through to adolescence.
+Children’s dentistry, also known as pediatric dentistry, is the specialty of dentistry involving oral care for children from birth through to adolescence.

-This discipline focuses on growth and development, causes and prevention of disease, child psychology and management and all aspects of the highly-specialised paediatric restorative techniques and modalities.
+This discipline focuses on growth and development, causes and prevention of disease, child psychology and management and all aspects of the highly-specialized pediatric restorative techniques and modalities.

-Parents should also be given advice on preventative home care including brushing, flossing and fluorides and information on finger and thumb sucking habits.
-Dentists should also cover ways of preventing injuries to the mouth and teeth, give information on diet, counselling and growth and development to ensure all children have the opportunity to establish healthy teeth.
+Parents should also be given advice on preventative home care including brushing, flossing and fluorides, and information on finger and thumb sucking habits.
+Dentists should also cover ways of preventing injuries to the mouth and teeth, give information on diet, counseling and growth and development to ensure all children have the opportunity to establish healthy teeth.

 No fillings please, I’m only a kid!

 The importance of cleaning my teeth was drummed into me at a very young age.
 No matter how much I moaned and fidgeted (which I did, every single time) my mother always made sure I’d cleaned my teeth thoroughly – and thank goodness she did!
 I was the lucky one, some of my friends needed their first fillings at 10 years old, and nowadays we hear of children as young as 7 requiring fillings and astoundingly children who require them in their baby teeth.
 So how has it come to this?